 - Post Signage Throughout the Workplace – Place a sign where employees punch in, in break rooms, around equipment and any other high frequent areas.
 Be creative!
 Use video and other mediums to help reinforce standards.

 - Take Pictures of Safe Actions – A picture is worth a thousand words.
 Make it perfectly clear what the expectations are by taking pictures of employees demonstrating proper practices.
 Include these in your newsletters and emails.

 - Hold Meetings (Toolbox Talks)- To ensure that everyone is getting the message, hold small-group meetings that are mandatory for all employees.
 Make Toolbox Talks a part of the daily routine to review and discuss safety standards.

 - Require Appropriate Training- If you send people out untrained, you are communicating that safety doesn't matter.
 People learn more from the workplace culture than from the signs that are posted.
 Create a culture of safety in the workplace by properly training your employees.

 - Safety Comment Cards- Encourage employees to hold each other accountable and spot unexpected hazards by providing safety comment cards.
 You could also include a form on your company’s Intranet to make it easier for people to access.

-- Share Case Studies or Incident Reports- Put the reality behind the need for safety, by sharing events about real people who have been affected by insufficient safety measures.
+- Share Case Studies or Incident Reports- Put the reality behind the need for safety by sharing events about real people who have been affected by insufficient safety measures.

-These 10 tips can help your company establish coherent safety message and increase fall safety awareness in your organization.
+These 10 tips can help your company establish a coherent safety message and increase fall safety awareness in your organization.
 The good news is that these are easy tips to follow and implement in your company.
 While it may take some time for everyone to learn and follow the rules, putting some of these ideas into practice will help to create a safer work environment for everyone.